ivan-zaitsev/java-spring-example/security/README.md

 This chain is used to add request matchers which should be allowed for unauthenticated users.

 OAuth2 token is used for authentication.
 For this `SupplierJwtDecoder` is used to configure JWT claims validation such as expiration, token issuer and audience.

+When `@SpringBootTest` is used it runs Spring tests against real Spring Boot application which is started on separate thread from test thread.
+This way it is not so straightforward to test security.
+Spring Secutiry uses ThreadLocal to store if user is authorized.
+If we set the authorized user on test thread it would not simply work because tests are run on separate thread.
+For this `AuthenticationConfigurer` is used, it adds special filter which will set the Authentication class to the `ThreadLocal` by using `SecurityContextHolder.getContext().setAuthentication`.